 I was extremely disappointed when Primatene Mist was taken off the market.
 The drugs my doctor prescribed didn’t work nearly as well.
 Whatever happened to it?

-Epinephrine Is the Active Ingredient in Primatene Mist:
+Epinephrine Is the Active Ingredient:

 A. For more than a century, people with asthma have used epinephrine (adrenaline) to open their airways.
 In the mid-1950s epinephrine inhalers became available; Primatene was marketed starting in 1967.
 It was sold without a prescription until 2011.